Polaris (1980 video game)

-Polaris is a fixed shooter video game released in arcades in 1980 by Taito.
-Players control a submarine which can only shoot missiles upward.
-The goal of the player is to destroy all of the airplanes in each level while avoiding bombs dropped from the aircraft, as well as mines launched by enemy submarines and depth charges dropped from boats that speed by.
+Polaris is a fixed shooter arcade video game released in 1980 by Taito.
+The player controls a submarine which can shoot missiles upward.
+The goal is to destroy all of the airplanes in each level while avoiding bombs dropped from the aircraft, as well as mines launched by enemy submarines and depth charges dropped from boats that speed by.
 Versions for the Atari 2600 and VIC-20 were released by Tigervision in 1983.

 Gameplay

 Subs are sunk if players touch a projectile, any enemy sub or boat, depth charge, mine, the ocean floor, torpedoes, or reef.
 Game ends upon last sub sunk.